The Best Places in Brisbane to Treat Your Mum on Mother's Day (or Any Day)

 cp-line

-This feast comes complete with carvery and paella stations, where roasted pork belly, beef sirloin, and a land-meets-sea mix of clams, mussels, squid and chicken await.
+This feast comes complete with carvery and charcuterie stations, where roasted pork belly, beef sirloin, artisan cured meats and rosemary potatoes (and more) await.
 There's also a dessert cart, plus a stacked menu of salads and accompaniments — and you'll get full access to all of the above from 11.30am–2pm.

 cp-line